Addendum

 If you are using our EZ Batch Report module (ordered separately), you simply configure the EZ Batch to include the reponses.
 You also can use the EZ Batch Report for printing the batches with or without the addendum responses.
 Our EZ Batch Report allows several configuration parameters like page break between orders, ability to exclude payment, shipping, and bill to name/address, and prices.
 These latter features are usefull if you want to use the batch report for creating packing slips.
 Whether you need Addendum responses in the batch report or not, this module will create packing slips so you don't need to buy another module elsewhere.
 In addition to reporting from an existing batch, you can insert one or more order numbers and it will report them as long as they still exist in the orders database.

-We have included a modified Standard Batch Report (stdacct2.mvc) to replace the original batch report.
+If you have not kept your Miva Merchant version current, we have included a modified Standard Batch Report (stdacct2.mvc) to replace the original batch report.
 It will also include the Addendum responses but does not have the configuration features like our EZ Batch Report.
+It is not needed if you are using the template based batch reports.

 Frequently Asked Questions